smartin015/l2_makerspace/docs/tech_stack.md

 *   Phone app allows selecting the project being worked on, also what's shown on individual screens (defaults to a workspace view).
 *   Large screen displaying cost metrics, project statuses, other success indicators.
 *   Several positional cameras (including a couple time lapse cameras) record when the space is active.
 Cameras can be moved without any manual calibration needed.
-*   "Space is active" determined by enabled project app.
+*   "Space is active" indicator (for documentation and other automation) determined by enabled project app.
 *   Operational dashboard shows what is and isn't working

 Efficiency & reliability

 *   Screens turn off when nobody in the space
-*   After power cycling, should require 0 effort to get the space running again
+*   After power cycling, should require 0 effort to get the space running again (automated turnup)

 App/server requirements